Updated: Mar 29

 You see that's kind of us buying directly from the boat, but not dealing with the boat.
 Seafood is a multi-layered business, and it's much more complicated than, say beef and vegetables.

 Q: Why is fish more complicated?
 Is that because it's more perishable?

 Q: That's interesting because we tell attendees at our sushi class that fish is one of the few things we can still eat wild?

 The only thing, well, in addition to some mushrooms.

-Q: Fish business is complicated because fish is wild, the demand and supply is always changing, as well as the price?
+Q: The fish business is complicated because fish is wild, the demand and supply are always changing, as well as the price?

 Yes.
 Some people just don't understand it.
-The weather, the ocean conditions and sometimes, fish, is not just there, etcetera, and millions of other things.
-They don't always grow into the same size, they come in different shapes and taste and so on.
+The weather, the ocean conditions, and sometimes, fish, is not just there, etcetera, and millions of other things.
+They don't always grow into the same size, they come in different shapes and tastes, and so on.

 Q: How did you get into sustainable fish?

-Q: Was that when you started to put the fishing method and the origin of fish on your price list you send out every morning?
+Q: Was that when you started to put the fishing method and the origin of fish on the price list you send out every morning?